szilvia-csernus/rabbit_rescue/TESTING.md

 ## Unit tests for the React Project

-I used `Vitest (Jest)` to run unit and functional test for the React Components.
+I used `Vitest (Jest)` to run unit and functional tests for the React Components.
 HTTP requests were mocked with the help of the [Mock Service Worker](https://mswjs.io/) library.

 > To run these tests in development, run:
 > `npm test`